pocomane/brewed-in-the-apocalypse/bita.md

 If you decide to keep the the second step, it is the core "Roll".
 You briefly describes the risks of the situation, and you select the character harms that are the relevant for the situation.
-Then you ask to the protagonist which are the relevant trait and how many Fortune point to spend, between 0 and 2 .
-The traits represent ability of the character, while the harms negative status, and the fortune point is a bonus carryed from previous action; they all are described in the protagonist move section.
+Then you ask to the protagonist which are the relevant trait.
+The traits represent ability of the character, while the harms negative status; they all are described in the protagonist move section.

-Then the protagonist rolls 2 standard 6-side dices, sums the results, adds the number of traits and fortune points and subtracts the harms.
+Then the protagonist rolls 2 standard 6-side dices, sums the results, adds the number of traits and subtracts the harms.
 The result will say which kind of outcome the character will get:

 - With 8 or less  the protagonist get a "Failure" outcome.
 - With 9-10-11    the protagonist get a "Twist" outcome.